kaz-yos/regmedint/README.md

 be easier to grasp.
 See the vignette (Article on the package website) for the code that implements formulas.

+To cite this software, please refer to <https://osf.io/6c79f/>.

 Implemented models
 ==================